The best online banks in Canada can help you save $200 or more per year in bank fees!

 Read my Outlook Financial review.

-7. AcceleRate Financial
+10. AcceleRate Financial

 Read more about Accelerate Financial.

-8. Achieva Financial
+11. Achieva Financial

 This online bank is owned by Cambrian Credit Union.

-Similar to the other online banks owned by credit unions, Achieva Financial only offers a high-interest savings account and GICs with options to have these deposits products inside a TFSA, RRSP, or RRIF account if needed.
+Similar to the other online banks owned by credit unions, Achieva Financial only offers a high-interest savings account and GICs with options to have these deposit products inside a TFSA, RRSP, or RRIF account if needed.

 Given that their parent company is located in Manitoba, deposits in Achieva are 100% guaranteed by DGCM.
 This coverage protects your funds even if you are not a resident of Manitoba.